-- 1.1 The Legislative and Regulatory Reform Act 2006 (2006 Act) requires Local Authorities to have regard to the Principles of Good Regulation when exercising a specified regulatory function. - 1.2 A new Regulators' Code came into force in April 2014 and Regulators must have regard to the Code when developing policies and operational procedures that guide their regulatory activities.
-If a regulator concludes, on the basis of material evidence, that a specific provision of the Code is either not applicable or is outweighed by another relevant consideration, the regulator is not bound to follow that provision but should record that decision and the reasons for it. - 1.3 The Council fully supports the principles set out in the 2006 Act and the Regulators Code and has set out within this Enforcement Policy the procedures to be adopted by all services and officers exercising any enforcement functions.
-The Council is committed to services which are courteous and helpful and seeks to work with individuals and businesses, wherever possible, to help them comply with the law. - 1.4 Where possible, the first step in enforcement will always be prevention, promoting good practice, ensuring policy compliance and preventing contravention of the law by raising awareness and promoting good practice. - 1.5 The Council, nevertheless, acknowledges the need for firm action against those who flout the law and put consumers and others at risk.
-The Council expects all officers taking enforcement decisions to take this Policy as a guide when making their decision.
+- 1.1 The Legislative and Regulatory Reform Act 2006 (2006 Act) requires Local Authorities to have regard to the Principles of Good Regulation when exercising a regulatory function. - 1.2 The Regulators' Code came into force in April 2014 and regulators must have regard to the Code when developing policies and operational procedures that guide their regulatory activities.
+If a regulator concludes, on the basis of material evidence, that a specific provision of the Code is either not applicable or is outweighed by another relevant consideration, the regulator is not bound to follow that provision but should record that decision and the reasons for it. - 1.3 The council fully supports the principles set out in the 2006 Act and the Regulators Code and has set out within this Enforcement Policy the procedures to be adopted by all services and officers exercising any enforcement functions.
+The council is committed to services which are courteous and helpful and seeks to work with individuals and businesses, wherever possible, to help them comply with the law. - 1.4 Where possible, the first step in enforcement will always be prevention, promoting good practice, ensuring policy compliance and preventing contraventions of the law by raising awareness and resolving issues without resorting to formal action. - 1.5 The council, nevertheless, acknowledges the need for firm action against those who break the law and have an impact on the community.
+The council expects all officers taking enforcement decisions to take this Policy as a guide when making their decision.
 Every case must be decided on its own individual facts.
-Officers must ensure that, if they depart from the Policy when they make their decision, they can provide reasons for doing so. - 1.6 This document represents the Council's Corporate Enforcement Policy, and supersedes any previous corporate policy statements on enforcement.
+Officers must ensure that, if they depart from the Policy when they make their decision, they can provide reasons for doing so. - 1.6 This document is the council's Corporate Enforcement Policy and supersedes any previous corporate policy statements on enforcement.
 It may be supplemented in some cases, by more specific and detailed service enforcement policies.